pijiongmares/logseq/pages/Wonders Corp.md

 		- ## Metrics
 			- For measuring the effectiveness of the change/additional feature
 			- Possible of multiple phases if requirements are not met
+- # Ways Of Working
+	- # pull request format

+	  \<Epic\> - \<User story/bug ticket\> - \<User story/bug ticket title\>
+	  SKT-6497 - SKT-6761 - Change English and Chinese Texts in Chinese Modal
+	- approver: to approve/code review only the PR
+	- reviewer: is the one who will merge the change
+	- for bug, create new bug tickets and link to the user story
+	- for UI change, attach the screenshot in the PR
+	- after merging, delete the branch
+	- # commit notes

+	  SKT-6497 - SKT-6761 - Change English and Chinese Texts in Chinese Modal
+	- don't use: git commit -m ""
+	- use instead: git commit

+	  First line: SKT-6497-SKT-6761-\<message\>
+	  \<space\>
+	  Succeeding lines: \<changes made\>
+	- # pull request notes

+	  First line: Epic: \<link\>
+	  Second line: Story: \<link\>
+	  \<space\>
+	  \<changes made\>
+	- # merge options
+	- Squash and merge: will squash your multiple commits before merging your change to master
+	- Rebase and merge: rebase first your branch with master branch
+	- Create a merge commit: create new commit with merging your change to master
+	- ## when squashing commits
+	- remove "SKT-6497 - SKT-6761 - Change English and Chinese Texts in Chinese Modal" in each commits
+	- retain changes
+-